EVERY DAY IS A HOLIDAY

 There's little snow to be seen no matter the time of year in Snowflake, which was actually named for its Mormon founders Erastus Snow and William Jordan Flake.
 The town holds an annual Christmas festival with many free events, including nativity displays, a tree lighting, theater productions, and a parade.

-In 1952, the Dahl and Gaske Development Company purchased a settlement outside Fairbanks and named it after the mythical home of St. Nick in hopes of attracting toy manufacturers.
+Dahl & Gaske Development bought a settlement outside Fairbanks in 1952 and named it after the mythical home of St. Nick in hopes of attracting toy manufacturers.
 That scheme failed, but the town still embraces its kitschy name with candy cane-striped light poles and Christmas decorations that stay up year-round.

-Located at the base of the Adirondack Mountains in New York, this hamlet is almost guaranteed to enjoy a white Christmas each year.
-Even when the snow isn't falling, however, tourists flock to Santa's Workshop, a holiday theme park established in 1949 (making it one of the nation's very first) that hosts discounted family weekends in December.
+This hamlet at the base of the Adirondack Mountains in New York is almost guaranteed to enjoy a white Christmas each year.
+Even when the snow isn't falling, however, tourists flock to Santa's Workshop, a holiday theme park established in 1949 (making it one of the nation's very first).

 Though the town has no clear relation to the decorative holiday wreath, Garland has no shortage of annual Christmas time traditions.
 The season begins with the tree-lighting ceremony Christmas on the Square, then continues with a procession of arts events going on throughout December.
-There are free screenings of classic Christmas films as well as seasonal productions put on by local theater groups, too.
+There are free screenings of classic Christmas films and sometimes seasonal productions put on by local theater groups.

 Mistletoe is an unincorporated town that grew from a stop on the Kentucky Union Railway.
 Mistletoe was named by the railroad for a pervasive native plant — the same vibrant mistletoe used as a holiday decoration encouraging couples to kiss.